 How to make Swedish Tomte

 Have you ever seen those cute little Scandi style gnomes that seem to be everywhere these days?
-Well they are in fact Tomte, They are part of Scandinavian folklore and here I will tell you all about them and how you can make your own for a fraction of the cost of the ones I have seen for sale everywhere.
+People are calling them Christmas Gonks quite a lot, but they are in fact Tomte, They are part of Scandinavian folklore and here I will tell you all about them and how you can make your own for a fraction of the cost of the ones I have seen for sale everywhere.

 What are Swedish Tomte Nisse?